Kshitij-0710/Kshitij-0710/README.md

 ### about me

 - i build full-stack apps, backend systems and cloud infrastructure
-- mostly work with django, flutter, react, postgres and distributed systems
+- mostly work with django, flutter, docker, postgres, aws and sometimes js stuff
+- also work with golang and rust for systems/performance-focused projects
-- comfortable with docker, kubernetes, aws, ci/cd and production deployments
+- comfortable with kubernetes, gcp, ci/cd and production deployments
 - i like building products end-to-end instead of just isolated features
 - interested in systems, performance, infrastructure and low-level programming
 - i enjoy debugging weird issues probably more than i should
 - a lot of my learning came from deploying things, breaking them and fixing them at 3am
-- i genuinely just like computer science and making cool things work

 ---